 This week, experiment with images on the social networks you use.
 Use the resources here to learn more, and check out the free resource below.

-[FREE] Create stunning images — even if you’re not a designer
+[FREE] Get attention with images — even if you’re not a designer

 Discover my 5-step method for creating beautiful branded images that build your online business — for free.